ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image103.jpg" title="Language Settings" alt="Language Settings">}}

-**Step 3.** Disable **Debug logs** if you are not interested in sharing your OONI Probe logs with the [OONI team](https://ooni.org/about/#contact).
+**Step 3.** Enable or disable **Debug logs** depending on your current settings.
 The logs help us identify and fix OONI Probe bugs, so we would ask you to keep this function turned on if possible.

-**Step 4.** Disable **VPN warning** if you are not interesting in recieving a notification while your VPN is on.
+**Step 4.** Step 4.
+It's important to have your VPN **turned off** when running OONI Probe to help ensure more accurate test results.
+Please enable or disable the **VPN warning**, depending on whether you would like to be notified when your VPN is turned on.

 {{<img src="images/image33.jpg" title="Debug logs and VPN disabled" alt="Debug logs and VPN disabled">}}